Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: Be prompted for MFA Box 2: Sign in by using a username and password only Box 3: Be blocked.
 - [ ] Box 1: Be blocked Box 2: Be prompted for MFA Box 3: Sign in by using a username and password.

 ### You work at a company named Contoso, Ltd. that has the offices shown in the following table.
 Contoso has an Azure Active Directory (Azure AD) tenant named contoso.com.
 All contoso.com users have Azure Multi-Factor Authentication (MFA) enabled.
 The tenant contains the users shown in the following table.
 The multi-factor settings for contoso.com are configured as shown in the following exhibit.
-For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point

 ![Question 677 part 1](images/question677_1.jpg)
 ![Question 677 part 2](images/question677_2.jpg)